 Ohio Cosmetologists are required to take a course on how to spot signs of human trafficking in their clients.
 This means more than 108,000 Ohio cosmetologists, who interact with thousands of people every day, are trained to spot human trafficking in their communities.

 What if the 170,000 people licensed by the Florida Cosmetology Board were trained to spot human trafficking?
-What kind of impact could that make?
+What kind of impact could that make in the state?

 And it isn’t just the client interaction you would notice either.
 Whether you are a cosmetologist, nail tech, or esthetician – you notice salons in a way most of the public does not.
 When you walk past them in the mall or the shopping strip next to your favorite taco or Chinese restaurant, you are more likely to notice when something is “off”.
 You may notice: